Frequently Asked Questions about Cataract Surgery

 When do I need to have the surgery and what can I expect after it?

 The good news is that there are cases when a cataract no longer needs surgery.
-An eye doctor is the most qualified person that can suggest when to have it.
-After the surgery, you will need to keep in touch with your eye surgeon and take any medication that has been prescribed to you.
-One can also expect some follow-up visits after the surgery.
+An eye doctor is the most qualified person that can suggest when to have it, so be sure to schedule appointments with them regularly to see how if there has been any progression.
+If you are required to have the surgery, you will need to keep in touch with your eye surgeon once it has been completed, as well as take any medication that has been prescribed to you.

 Scroll to Top